pyspeckit/pyspeckit/docs/index.rst

 Documentation
 =============

-This is an affiliated package for the AstroPy package.
-The documentation for this package is here:
+This is the documentation for packagename.

 .. toctree::
   :maxdepth: 2